 No, its not Candid Photography

-To our surprise everyone has different concept as per their understanding.
+To our surprise, everyone has a different concept as per their understanding.
 We already posted on this Topic "Traditional vs Candid vs Photojournalism".

 Let's get into more details.

-Style of Weddings in West, Europe and Asia considerably differ from one another.
-Even Indian weddings, vary state wise.
-The 70-200 mm lens, which is considered ideal for Candid Photography was first used Internationally and majority of the western community got benefitted from the excellent photo output it produced.
+Style of Weddings in West, Europe, and Asia considerably differ from one another.
+Even Indian weddings vary state-wise.
+The 70-200 mm lens, which is considered ideal for Candid Photography was first used Internationally and the majority of the Western community got benefitted from the excellent photo output it produced.

-But In India, photographers got influenced from reviews posted by western photographers and started using the same lens frequently.
+But In India, photographers got influenced by reviews posted by Western photographers and started using the same lens frequently.
 In no time, 70-200 became really popular among wedding photographers and all the new generation of amateur photographers kept it in their arsenal.
-Eventually traditional photographers also bought this lens and joined the league.
-Its relatively easy to use this tele-zoom lens, as photographer has to just stand at a random corner and has to hit the shutter.
+Eventually, traditional photographers also bought this lens and joined the league.
+It's relatively easy to use this tele-zoom lens, as a photographer has to just stand at a random corner and has to hit the shutter.

 Wait, we are not condemning the lens, it's a great lens, which is convenient and definitely does justice to the photo.

-This approach means, You don't need any confidence of clicking people on their face, neither you need to make your subjects comfortable.
-You only arrive at venue, know nobody and start clicking like a hidden sniper without any school of thought.
+This approach means, You don't need any confidence in clicking people on their faces, and you need to make your subjects comfortable.
+You only arrive at the venue, know nobody and start clicking like a hidden sniper without any school of thought.
 The client does not really care who is clicking the images, no sense of understanding or a level of comfort is needed between the subject and photographer.

 There are some major problems with this approach that we'd like to highlight:

 * The photographer standing that far has no idea of what is actually happening.
-He definitely will miss out on the finer details, that has to be observed and captured closely.
+He definitely will miss out on the finer details, that have to be observed and captured closely.

-* The photographer will not be able to find about your mental and emotional level at that particular moment and how much fun you are having at that point of time.
-He will instead look for funny, smiling faces from a distance and will capture their expressions and will address them as natural candid photos.
+* The photographer will not be able to find about your mental and emotional level at that particular moment and how much fun you are having at that point in time.
+He will instead look for funny, smiling faces from a distance and will capture their expressions, and will address them as natural candid photos.

-* He will miss out on the ambience, surroundings and depth in images.
+* He will miss out on the ambiance, surroundings, and depth in images.

-By now you must have realized, that a smiling portrait with an effect or a portrait where subject is isolated from background is not candid photography.
+By now you must have realized, that a smiling portrait with an effect or a portrait where the subject is isolated from the background is not candid photography.

 So what defines Candid Photography?